 Cats often do not eat a full serving of their canned cat food at one sitting.
 Sometimes there either isn't enough time, or other times owners forget to pick up the uneaten portion.
 How long can you safely leave canned cat food out?

 The length of time you can leave canned cat food out depends on room temperature.
 In the summer, lacking air conditioning, leave the food out no longer than 20 minutes, maximum.
-Likewise, in the winter, if the heater is on, or the food is in a warm kitchen, 20 minutes would apply.
+Likewise, in the winter, if the heater is on, or the food is in a warm kitchen, this same 20 minutes would apply.
 The absolute maximum under optimum temperature would be around 30 minutes.

 Kittens, who should be given smaller meals more frequently, probably will finish their meal well before 15 minutes.
 It's better to give them only a tablespoon or two every three hours than to take a chance on spoiled food.